 All non-domestic property rateable values are reassessed at revaluations.
 The most recent revaluation took effect from 1st April 2017.
 Revaluations ensure that business rates bills are up-to-date and more accurately reflect current rental values and relative changes in rents.
 Frequent revaluations ensure the system continues to be responsive to changing economic conditions.

 Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their business rates bill).
 There are a range of available reliefs.
-Further details are provided below and at Gov.UK, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.
+Further details are provided below and at the Gov.UK website, at the website of your local authority which is normally shown on your rates bill, or by contacting your local authority.

 Some of the permanent reliefs are set out below but temporary reliefs are often introduced by the Government at Budgets.
-Further detail on current temporary reliefs is available at www.gov.uk/apply-for-business-rate-relief.
+Further detail on current temporary reliefs is available at Gov.UK - Apply for Business Rate Relief.
 You should contact your local authority for details on the latest availability of business rates reliefs and advice on whether you may qualify.

 Generally, these percentage reductions (reliefs) are only available to ratepayers who occupy either—